adkendall/DHPDocs/docs/FHIR Implementation/fhir_appointments.rst

 **Base Fhir Resource:** http://hl7.org/fhir/DSTU2/appointment.html

 **Description**: The DhpViewOnlyAppointment resource is used to capture appointment notification records for a patient.
 The term appointment notification is adopted to differentiate these records from actual appointments which are generated and stored in the core systems.
 Appointment notifications provide a snapshot in time of a subset of data from an appointment as it was generated in a core system.
 Citizens *cannot* update their participant status as the appointment is provided for information only.
-If the patient declines or request an alternative using other channels (e.g. telephone) then the appointment details may be updated, or a new appointment created, by the core system.
+If the patient declines or requests an alternative using other channels (e.g. telephone) then the appointment details may be updated, or a new appointment created, by the core system.

 .. figure:: ../../img/DhpViewOnlyAppointment_forge.png
    :scale: 75 %